 International Payroll Administration Requirements

-The first step to tackling overseas payroll is establishing a legal presence in your target market.
+The first step to tackling global payroll is establishing a legal presence in your target market.
 To place employees on a local payroll, companies need a taxpayer ID.
-Businesses obtain this through a foreign subsidiary or a more flexible option, like an International PEO partner.
+Businesses obtain this through a foreign subsidiary or a more flexible option, like an employer of record (EoR).

 Companies that handle their own payroll administration must manage the following to stay compliant: